ubccpsc/310/README.md

 <a name="waitlist"></a>
 ### Waitlist

-We are going to over-enroll both sections of the course on the first day and purge the waitlist.
+We are going to overenroll both sections of the course on the first day and purge the waitlist.
 If you are not in the course on the first day, you will not be able to join later in the term.
+This is to enable group formation during the first week, rather than waiting until the add/drop date.

 <!---
 There is extremely high demand for this course this term.
 If you are on the waitlist and wish to join the class, please come to the front after **EVERY** class to sign in.
 Those students who have signed into every class by September 16 will be forwarded to the advisors who will insert students into available spots by the add/drop deadline.
 This does not guarantee you will be admitted, but without signing in every class you will not be eligible.
 Students on the waitlist should not form groups with students who are already enrolled in case your whole group does not make it into the course this term.
 Unfortunately, the instructor is not able to override class seat assignments or the waitlist itself.